Preshute

 The River Kennet and the A4 road cross the parish; the boundary between Marlborough and Preshute is beyond Manton, about 1.3 mi along the A4 from the centre of Marlborough.

 The parish is almost entirely downland and farmland.
 The settlements are Manton House (with Manton Stables, where racehorses are trained) and the hamlet of Clatford.

+Etymology

+The name Preshute is first attested in 1185, in the form Prestcheta, 1249, as Presteshethe, and 1252, as Preschut.
+Its first element is thought to be the Old English word prēost ("priest"), but its second element is less clear.
+It could be the Old English word ciete ("cottage"), in which case the name once meant "priest's cottage", or it could be the Common Brittonic word that survives in modern Welsh as coed ("woodland"), in which case it meant "priest's woodland".

 History

 In the 12th or 13th century the boundary between Preshute and Marlborough was immediately west of Marlborough Castle and the parish included the villages of Manton and Clatford.
 In 1925 an eastern section, including Preshute church. was transferred to Marlborough and in 1934 the Marlborough boundary moved further west to include Manton.